ma-ji/amgps/_pages/assignments.md

 ## Group replication project

 Treat the group replication project as a serious manuscript to be submitted to an academic journal.
 It needs to be in the "robustness" category or above {% cite FreeseReplicationSocialScience2017 -l 152 %}.
 If you hope a better chance of acceptance, set your target high and also be realistic.
 A good project needs to be a finished project in the first place.
+Maximum 5 students per group.

+### Project plan (5 points)
 ---
-### Draft manuscript (30 points)

 TBD.

+---
+### Draft manuscript (25 points)

+The draft manuscript will be evaluated using the criteria for assessing the individual replication report, plus the following:

+1. Validation of original analysis, including empirical methods, instruments, and conclusions;
+2. Your novel contributions;
+3. Effective teamwork and project management.

 ### In class presentation (10 points)